bizz84/flutter-tips-and-tricks/tips/0048-testing-functions-that-throw/index.md

 If we call the function directly, the test will fail as it won't catch the exception as we expect.

-In these cases, we should always pass a closure when calling the "expect" method as shown here. 👇
+In these cases, we should always pass a closure when calling the `expect` method as shown here. 👇

 ![](048.1-function-throws.png)